RRZE-HPC/likwid/doc/applications/likwid-perfctr.md

 &nbsp;&nbsp;return 0;<BR>
 }<BR>
 </CODE>
-The LIKWID package contains an example code: see \ref C-markerAPI-code.
+The LIKWID package contains an example code: see \ref C-markerAPI-code or \ref F-markerAPI-code.
 <H3>Running code</H3>
 With the help of <CODE>likwid-perfctr</CODE> the counters are configured to the selected events.
 The counters are also started and stopped by <CODE>likwid-perfctr</CODE>, the Marker API only reads the counters to minimize the overhead of the instrumented application.
 Only if you use <CODE>LIKWID_MARKER_SWITCH</CODE> the Marker API itself configures a new event set to the registers.
 Basically, <CODE>likwid-perfctr</CODE> exports the whole configuration needed by the Marker API through environment variables that are evaluated during <CODE>LIKWID_MARKER_INIT</CODE>.
 In the end, <CODE>likwid-perfctr</CODE> picks up the file with the results of the Marker API run and prints out the performance results.<BR>
 In order to build your instrumented application:<BR>